 Duties and Responsibilities:

-The HERS Rater/Assistant Project Manager will provide technical support to NEI project teams and directly to clients.
-Specific tasks related to HERS or other rating systems include:
+The Assistant Project Manager/HERS Rater will provide technical support to NEI project teams and directly to clients.
+Specific responsibilities may include:

 • Preparing Ekotrope and REM-rate or related energy models for multifamily buildings;

 • Conducting inspections of job sites for compliance with HERS and other rating systems;